jonnyhoeven/workshop/README.md

 - We'll end up with a cluster you can tinker with from your own git repository.
 - It follows `Git-Ops` patterns using Git repositories as the source of _truth_ that defines the desired state.
-  ArgoCD is very declarative and all configuration is stored in Git repositories.
+  ArgoCD is very declarative and all it's configuration is stored in Git repositories.
 - This won't be a deep dive into Kubernetes, but it will give you a good understanding of the basics and how to deploy applications using `kubectl` and `ArgoCD`.